malicialab/avclass/README.md

 ## Which one should I use?

-AVClass2 is the newer tool and it extracts more information from the input AV labels.
+You should use AVClass2.
+It is the newer tool, extracts more information from the input AV labels, and has a compatibility mode to be used for family labeling in the same way that the original AVClass.
-So, if you are new to AVClass and AVClass2, we recommend trying it out first.

-However, there are several reasons to keep AVClass around.
-First, it is more mature and used by many analysts, so we want to preserve backwards compatibility.
-Second, for some applications only family names are needed and for that AVClass is enough.
+AVClass is no longer updated and may be deprecated in the near future.
+For example, we add family aliases and generic terms from time to time for AVClass2, but we are not currently adding them for AVClass.

+The main reason to keep the original AVClass around is because in research, reproducibility can be important.
+Other researchers may have their own reasons to compare against an older tool.
+However, as a researcher, if you compare against the original AVClass, you should also include AVClass2 in the comparison.

-Third, AVClass is faster than AVClass2 since it extracts less info.
+The only benefit of the original AVClass is that it is slightly faster than AVClass2 since it extracts less info.
-The lower runtime is nice when processing millions of samples and not requiring the extra tags AVClass2 provides.
+It is unlikely that the lower runtime makes a significant difference for most users, but worth mentioning it in case you process many millions of samples and do not require the extra info AVClass2 provides.

 ## References